Iankulani/Accurate-Cyber-Box-Alpha/README.md

 This integration ensures that even when teams are not physically present in a Security Operations Center (SOC), they remain connected and responsive.

-**Technical Architecture**
+## Technical Architecture

 Accurate-Cyber-Box is built with Python at its core for flexibility and extensive library support, combined with modular microservices that allow for rapid expansion.

-**The architecture includes:**
+## The architecture includes

 Core Engine – Handles scanning, exploitation, and reporting.

-Drill Orchestrator – Manages the lifecycle of simulated cyber incidents.
+* Drill Orchestrator – Manages the lifecycle of simulated cyber incidents.

-MCP Connector – Facilitates communication between Accurate-Cyber-Box and the MCP server.
+* MCP Connector – Facilitates communication between Accurate-Cyber-Box and the MCP server.

-Telegram Interface – Secure bot system for alerts and command execution.
+* Telegram Interface – Secure bot system for alerts and command execution.

-Database Layer – Stores test configurations, results, and historical drill performance data.
+* Database Layer – Stores test configurations, results, and historical drill performance data.

-Plugin System – Allows the addition of custom modules without modifying core code.
+* Plugin System – Allows the addition of custom modules without modifying core code.

 This modular architecture ensures that Accurate-Cyber-Box can evolve as new attack techniques emerge, without requiring a full system overhaul.

-**Use Cases**
+## Use Cases

 Accurate-Cyber-Box has been designed for flexibility, making it applicable across multiple cybersecurity domains: